 Client Device Considerations

 In addition the solutions mentioned above, another consideration is client devices.
-To address this part of the LTE & CBRS ecosystem, DoubleRadius will be hosting a CPEs & EUDs for LTE Networks webinar with Baicells Technologies on May 18th.
-Here we'll explore topics such as:
+To address this part of the LTE & CBRS ecosystem, DoubleRadius hosted a CPEs & EUDs for LTE Networks webinar with Baicells Technologies.
+Here we explored topics such as:

 - How to select the right CPEs for your specific network